Last modified: 21.08.2018

 Reviews: This category contains comprehensive reviews that summarise and critically evaluate current research in the field and identify future implications.
 Review articles will be solicited by the editor-in-chief.
 However, unsolicited reviews will be considered if they are submitted by experts in the field with a strong track record of publications indexed in PubMed.
 A presubmission enquiry should contain the title of the manuscript, abstract, and a list of publications for each individual author.
 Reviews should not exceed 5000 words (excluding abstract but including references and table and figure legends), 10 figures or tables, and 100 references.

 Short communications: This category ranges from case series to preliminary results or subgroup analyses from large-scale clinical trials or observational studies.
 Short communications do not contain an abstract or keywords and should have no more than 1500 words (including references), one figure or table, and up to 15 references.

 Editorials: Papers in this section will comment on the articles published in Kardiol Pol.
 Editorials will be solicited by the editors.
 The manuscript should not exceed 1000 words (without references) and 15 references, including a reference to the original article.
 An abstract and keywords are not required.

 Clinical vignettes: This category is intended for brief reports of highly informative cases illustrated with interesting or rare images with detailed legends.
 Electrocardiograms, echocardiograms, CT scans, X-ray scans, pathology specimens, and other imaging techniques may be described in this category.
-Images should contain no more than six panels in total.
+Images should contain no more than six panels in total and arrows illustrating any abnormal findings should be used where possible to improve clarity.
 A maximum of six authors are allowed.
-The articles should be limited to 750 words, including up to five references if needed.
+The articles should be limited to 750 words (including title page, references, and figure legend) and up to five references.
 The submission of videos is encouraged; these will be hosted as supplementary data.